g-adopt/g-adopt.github.io/docs/contact.md

 and whilst it is as a sensible avenue for quick correspondence, our preference would be for important issues and discussions to be raised on GitHub.

-Email: You can email the G-ADOPT development team at - <sia@gadopt.com>
+Email: You can email the G-ADOPT project lead Rhodri Davies at <rhodri.davies@anu.edu.au>.